clusterlink-net/clusterlink/website/content/en/docs/main/doc-contribution/_index.md

  for styling and site structure, and [Netlify][] to manage the deployment of the site.
  Hugo is an open-source static site generator that provides us with templates, content organization in a standard directory structure, and a website generation engine.
-You write the pages in Markdown (or HTML if you want), and Hugo wraps them up into a website.
+We write the pages in Markdown (or HTML if you want), and Hugo wraps them up into a website.

 All submissions, including submissions by project members, require review.
 We